nrfconnect/sdk-nrf/samples/connectedhomeip/lock/README.rst

    :header: heading
    :rows: nrf52840dk_nrf52840, nrf5340dk_nrf5340_cpuapp

+For remote testing scenarios, you also need the following:

-If you want to commission and control the lock device remotely :ref:`through a Thread network <chip_lock_sample_network_mode>`, use the `Android CHIPTool`_ application as the CHIP controller.
+* If you want to commission the lock device and :ref:`control it remotely <chip_lock_sample_network_mode>` through a Thread network:

-You will need a smartphone compatible with Android for this purpose.
+  * A smartphone compatible with Android for using the `Android CHIPTool`_ application as the CHIP controller.

 Overview
 ********